 We didn’t need to book out until 12:00, and I still hadn’t seen the ‘Pacific Surfliner’ in order to video it.
 Rather than be defeated I walked all the way up the Rangers office to ask how often the trains came though.
 The reply was a shrug of the shoulders and a "Dunno, maybe every hour or so" (ignoring the fact we’d been here nearly 24 hours and had seen nothing).
 This railway line passes about 200ft from the Ranger’s office, the trains are really big, really long, and usually quite noisy, so I had expected their regular passing day in day out to have left some kind of impression.
 But no, it was not to be.

 We reluctantly left this idyllic spot to continue our journey towards Malibu where we arrived at the Malibu Beach RV Park www.maliburv.com early afternoon.
+It's just down the road from Dan Blocker Beach, named after the actor who played Hoss Cartwright in the TV series 'Bonanza'.
 ‘She’ the familiar voice within our Satnav, is often a bit slow off the mark when it comes to giving directions and as a consequence we found ourselves overshooting the entrance to the park, resulting in some careful reversing down the centre of the road with fast moving traffic passing either side of us, much to the amusement of a couple of fellow RV'ers waiting to pull out of the campground in their car.

 We paid extra for an ocean view, the only problem being that our bedroom now overhangs the edge of the cliff, making it tricky to access the rear cargo locker.